Full story

 The most practical reading of this countdown is: Remain is being watched for a globally tracked release or event page, and the current page focus is the main sci-fi milestone rather than every surrounding rumor or speculative date.
 Format: Theatrical release.
 Franchise: Shyamalan originals.

 Remain should be treated like a film release page first and a countdown second.
 Movie dates can move by territory, premium-format rollout, or studio calendar strategy, so the details that matter are whether the page reflects a theatrical day, a broader release window, or a still-forming public slot.
 Current reference points include format: Theatrical release, franchise: Shyamalan originals, studio: Warner Bros.
 Pictures.
-Search intent also clusters around sci fi, supernatural, shyamalan, thriller, which is why this page keeps the movie-specific context visible instead of relying on a generic timer shell.
+Related queries often include sci fi, supernatural, shyamalan, thriller, which is why this page keeps the movie-specific context visible instead of relying on a bare timer.